 GENERAL SCIENCE (36)

-Professors Achor and Royer; Assistant Professor Richard Smith; Mrs. Alspach, Mr. Makosky

-No major is offered in this field.
+Professor Achor; Assistant Professor Richard Smithb; Mrs. Alspach, Mr. Makosky No major is offered in this field.

 111, 112.
 Physical Science for Non-Scientists

-(3,3

 A study of the nature of solids, consisting of an integrated sequence of lectures and laboratory exercises drawn from chemistry and physics.
 This course is open only to students not majoring in the sciences.
 Two class periods and one three-hour laboratory period a week.
-Not offered in 1975-1976.
+Not offered in 1977-1978.

 113. Sound, Music, and Hearing

-(4)

 A study of the production, transmission, and reception of sound waves.
 Emphasis is placed upon the production and characteristics of music and human speech, and upon the perception of such sound waves by the human ear.
 Three class periods and one three-hour laboratory period a week.

 114. Energy for the Future

 (3)

 A survey of energy forms (electrical, nuclear, chemical, solar, geothermal, atmospheric), the sources of these energy forms, and their environmental and economic costs.
 Two class periods and one three-hour laboratory period a week.

-116. The Dynamic Earth
+118. Man and the Weather

 (3)

+An interdisciplinary study of weather with emphasis on the science of meteorology, the data-taking process, the instruments used, and the influence of weather on society and culture.

+120. The Dynamic Earth

+(3)

 An introduction to physical geology designed to acquaint students with the processes shaping the surface of the earth.

+Don sabbatical leave, second semester, 1977-1978.

+122. Dynamic Earth Laboratory

+(1)

+Laboratory and field exercises introducing rock and mineral identification, topographic and geologic map use, and standard laboratory analytical methods.
+An all-day field trip will cover geologically important aspects of Maryland's Piedmont region.
+Prerequisite, General Science 120 (this may be taken concurrently).
+One two-hour laboratory period a week.

 202. Environmental Analysis

 (4)

 A study of the methods of assessing environmental quality, with special emphasis upon freshwater habitats.
 The ecosystem is used in evaluating the effects of pollutants, both natural and cultural, on the environment.
 The laboratory incorporates field and laboratory work designed to develop an understanding of how physicochemical and biological parameters relate to actual field situations.
 Prerequisites, Biology 111, 112, and Chemistry 103, 104.
 Three class periods and one four-hour laboratory period a week.

 302. Earth Science

+(3)

 A review of basic geological concepts followed by a presentation of recent advances selected from the areas of environmental studies, economic geology, historical geology, geophysics, geochemistry, meteorology, and oceanography.

 401. Speech Science and Audiology

 (3)

 A basic course in hearing and speech science for teachers of hearing impaired children.
-In addition to anatomy, physiology, and neurology of the speech, hearing and visual mechanisms, the course includes introductory studies in audiology covering production, transmission, and reception of speech sounds and other sounds and various procedures for testing hearing and interpretations of hearing test results.
+In addition to anatomy, physiology, and neurology of the speech hearing and visual mechanisms, the course includes introductory studies in audiology covering production, transmission, and reception of speech sounds and other sounds and various procedures for testing hearing and interpretations of hearing test results.
 Consideration is given to individual and group amplification.
 Observations and practicum are provided.
 Open only to those students entering the graduate program in education of the deaf.

 GEOGRAPHY (38)

 The courses in this department are offered in conjunction with the graduate evening program of the college.
 Admission to the courses requires the consent of the Education Department.

 No major is offered in this field.